The Nutritional Value And Health Benefits Of Black Chickpeas

 improve cardiovascular health

-Black chickpeas are rich in anthocyanins, petunidin, delphinidin, phytonutrients, and antioxidants, all contributing to improved blood vessel health.
+Black chickpeas are rich in anthocyanins, petunidin, delphinidin, phytonutrients, and antioxidants, all of which contribute to improved blood vessel health.
 These compounds reduce oxidative stress, lowering the risk of heart-related diseases.
-Furthermore, they inhibit the formation of plaque, blood clots, and narrow arteries, thanks to their high folate and magnesium content.
+Furthermore, their high folate and magnesium content inhibits the formation of plaque, blood clots, and narrow arteries.

 Prevents Colon Cancer